shashihacks/resilient-iot/Overview.md

 - Analog inputs tend to be more sensitive and accurate as opposed to digital inputs, and thus were of more importance.
 - As such, an ESP32 WiFi enabled dev board was used instead to connect to the sensors and gather data.
 - While the code collects data, it also checks if the sensor values are in the correct range, and verifies that the sensors work.
 If not, the code sends a predefined input that notifies the control logic of failing sensors or incorrect data.

-The layout of the sensor connections with the ESP32 board is given below:

-[insert diagram]

 The figure below shows the sensor values, their input type and input value range with it's indication.